merll/docker-fabric/docs/guide/apiclient.rst

 Working with multiple clients
 -----------------------------
-Whereas ``docker_fabric()`` always opens the connection on the current host (determined by ``env.host_string``), it may be beneficial to run Docker commands without a ``host_string`` or ``roles`` assignment if:
+Whereas ``docker_fabric()`` always opens the connection on the current host (determined by ``env.host_string``), it may be beneficial to run Docker commands without a ``host_string`` or ``roles`` assignment if

-* if the set of clients, that are supposed to run container configurations, does not match the role definitions in Fabric;
+* the set of clients, that are supposed to run container configurations, does not match the role definitions in Fabric;
-* if you do not feel like creating a separate task with host or role lists for each container configuration to be launched;
+* you do not feel like creating a separate task with host or role lists for each container configuration to be launched;
-* or the client in some way require different instantiation parameters (e.g. different service URL, tunnel ports, or individual timeout settings);
+* or the client in some way require different instantiation parameters (e.g. different service URL, tunnel ports, or individual timeout settings).

 Docker-Fabric enhances the client configuration from Docker-Map_ in :class:`~dockerfabric.apiclient.DockerClientConfiguration`.
 Setting any of ``base_url``, ``version``, ``timeout``,